 How Do I Delete Files on My Mac via Trash?

-When any file is deleted, it first goes to Trash (when deleted by pressing “Command Delete” or dragging the file to trash).
-And if you want to delete some files permanently, you need to delete them again here.
+When a file is deleted, it usually goes to Trash first, whether you press “Command Delete” or drag the file to Trash.
+If you want to delete some files permanently, you need to remove them from Trash too.

 Steps